-Japanese tea is a fascinating world with many different kinds and tea producing regions.
-This allows a lot of space for both personal and professional curiosity and exploration.
+Japanese tea is a fascinating world with many different tea kinds and producing regions.
+This provides a lot of space for both personal and professional exploration.
 While there is a lot of information about tea online, it is often confusing and sometimes even contradictive.
-Our tea courses provide detailed and clear explanation on a range of topics from tea history and culture, to tea production, various tea kinds and the best ways to prepare them.
+Our tea courses offer a detailed and clear explanation on a variety of topics from tea history and culture, to tea production, various tea kinds and the best ways to prepare them.

-In addition to that, we believe that the best way to learn is by doing, so all of our courses include many practical exercises.
-Therefore, joining our tea courses will not only help you deepen your understanding of Japanese tea, but also to gain practical experience with it, that will prove helpful to your current and future tea projects.
+In addition to that, we believe that the best way is learning by doing, so all of our courses include a range of practical exercises.
+Therefore, joining our tea courses will not only help you deepen your understanding of Japanese tea, but also gain practical experience with it, that will prove helpful for your current and future tea projects.

 The Foundation Course covers a wide variety of topics from Japanese tea history and tea production to different tea kinds in Japan and their components.
 You will also be able to learn how to prepare several Japanese teas, such as Gyokuro, Matcha, Hojicha, etc.; and understand how to properly store them.

 Participation in this tea course will help you build a solid foundation on Japanese tea, that will bring more confidence when engaging with tea in various ways.
 Together let’s take your tea passion to the next level!

 *Foundation Courses are offered in person and online.